 There are many additional sources of income that may be considered income or considered a resource by the SSA.

-An experienced Social Security disability lawyer at Philips Disability, P.C., will address all of your income and resource limitation questions.
+An experienced Social Security disability lawyer in Phoenix at Philips Disability, P.C., will address all of your income and resource limitation questions.

 Disability Back Pay